jostylr/role-dnd-hybrid/src/data.md

     Shield Master
     - You can use the shield to shove a creature you are attacking to 5 ft.
-      Use shield skill for attack.
+      Use shield skill as attack skill.
     - You can use the shield skill instead of dodge skill in avoiding relevant attack damage.

     Spell Sniper
     - No disadvantage for double range of spell
-    - Ranged spells ignor partial cover
+    - Ranged spells ignore partial cover
     - You can remove an amount of a +bonus to hit to double it as damage.

     War Caster
     - No penalty when casting a spell and taking damage
     - You can have other stuff in one hand and cast spells without penalty
-    - If someone is running from combat without slow or mobile feat, then you get a +5 in targeting the creature
+    - If someone is running from combat without slow or mobile feat, then you get advantage in targeting the creature

 ## Features